nickjj/flask-static-digest/README.md

 where to look for digested and compressed files.

-It will recursively delete files that have a file extension of `.gz` and also delete files that have been digested.
+It will recursively delete files that have a file extension of `.gz` and also deletes files that have been digested.
 It determines if a file has been digested based on its file name.
 In other words, it will delete files that match this regexp `r"-[a-f\d]{32}"`.

 In the end that means if you had these 4 files in your static folder: